jkunimune/Djastiz/README.md

-# Modern Djastiz
+# Musical Djastiz

-So, you want to sing a better and more succinct version of [Olde Djastiz](https://github.com/jkunimune15/Djastiz/tree/master).
+So, you want to sing a prettier and more difficult version of [Modern Djastiz](https://github.com/jkunimune15/Djastiz/tree/new-djastiz).
 How do you do that?
-By singing Modern Djastiz\*, that's how!
-What's Modern Djastiz?
-It's a high-level language optimised for efficiency that I invented.
+By singing Musical Djastiz\*, that's how!
+What's Musical Djastiz?
+It's a tonal language designed to sound awesome that I invented.
 Here's how it works.

 ## Writing and pronunciation